Shaping Tomorrow’s Places

 Marc started his career in retail, most of it working with Marks and Spencer.
 He has been in the shopping centre arena for over 20 years working with Capital & Regional.
 A move to intu Properties saw him lead the team at Lakeside before joining Landsec 7 years ago where he is currently the Retail Operations Director.
 Working also across the BID industry Marc sits as an Advisory Board Member of British BIDs and also sits on the Board of one of the City of London’s major BIDs at Cheapside.
 He also sits on Revo’s Property Management Committee.

-Mike Adams OBE, CEO at Purple Tuesday
+Mike Adams OBE, Creator & Founder at Purple Tuesday

 As the Creator, Founder, CEO and a disabled customer Purple Tuesday is my passion.
 It is part of a need to change the disability conversation.
 And to support organisations to be confident in putting in place accessibility solutions to improve the experience of disabled customers and employees.
 Disability is a commercial and social impact game changer.
 The Purple Tuesday Team will support you to play a great game to enable all disabled people.
 In my view, disability holds immense significance because inclusivity is not just a choice but an essential human right that should be extended to all.